By Paul Taylor

 Tyrosine - May help hair regain its natural color.

 Unrefined carbohydrates are by far the best type - whole-grains, beans, vegetables, etc. all of which will provide the

 fiber and nutrients you and your hair needs.
 And they also provide energy by converting into glucose at a steady, controlled rate.

 But, refined carbohydrates are definitely not good.
 Learn more: how sweet can turn bitter!

 Saturated fats can be bad news for your hair - Find out why?

 But unsaturated fats are much more beneficial.
 These include monounsaturated and polyunsaturated fats (see next section).
 So these are the basic food groups that can have an effect on hair loss, take a look at some specific foods for hair growth.

 The following unsaturated fats should help your hair grow:

-Many people already know that olive oil is said to be good for you.
-Well, that's because of it's high monounsaturated fat content from oleic acid (a type of omega 9 fatty acid).
+Many people already know that olive oil can be healthy for you.
+And the main reason why is due to it's high monounsaturated fat content from oleic acid (a type of omega 9 fatty acid).
 Source: Wikipedia

-And some people also know that olive oil is said to be beneficial for hair growth.
-But, that's when it's applied topically to the scalp (to help remove residues).
+And some people also know that olive oil is widely said to be beneficial for hair growth as well.
+But, that's when it's applied topically to the scalp (e.g., to help remove unwanted scalp deposits).
 However, olive oil consumed as a food could also help hair grow by reducing LDL cholesterol (i.e., bad cholesterol) which, in turn, can help reduce testosterone and DHT production slightly.